Chersky Range

 The Chersky Range (Хребет Черского, Черскэй хайалара) is a chain of mountains in northeastern Siberia between the Yana and Indigirka Rivers.
 Administratively, the area of the range belongs to the Sakha Republic, although a small section in the east is within Magadan Oblast.
 The highest peak in the range is the 3003 m Peak Pobeda, part of the Ulakhan-Chistay Range.
 The range also includes important places of traditional Yakut culture, such as Ynnakh Mountain (Mat'-Gora) and kigilyakh rock formations.

 The Moma Natural Park is a protected area located in the southern zone of the range.

 History

 At some time between 1633 and 1642, Poznik Ivanov ascended a tributary of the lower Lena, crossed the Verkhoyansk Range to the upper Yana, and then crossed the Chersky Range to the Indigirka.
 The range was sighted in 1926 by Sergei Obruchev (Vladimir Obruchev's son) and named by the Russian Geographical Society after the Polish explorer and geographer Ivan Chersky (or Jan Czerski).

 Geography

+Schematic map of the Chersky System.

 Kyundyulyun, the northernmost spur of the Chersky Range on the right bank of the Yana near Ust-Kuyga.

 A lake in the Ulakhan-Chistay Range.

 The geographic boundaries of the mountain system are the Yana–Oymyakon Highlands in the southwest, the Upper Kolyma Highlands in the southeast, and the Momo-Selennyakh Depression in the northeast.